Scalingo/documentation/src/_posts/databases/postgresql/timescaledb/2000-01-01-dump-restore.md

 ## Restore

-The backup restoration on TimescaleDB requires a specific process to be done on the PostgreSQL database as it is explained on [TimescaleDB official documentation](https://docs.timescale.com/timescaledb/latest/how-to-guides/backup-and-restore/pg-dump-and-restore/#restoring-an-entire-database-from-backup).
+The backup restoration on TimescaleDB requires a specific process to be done on the PostgreSQL® database as it is explained on [TimescaleDB official documentation](https://docs.timescale.com/timescaledb/latest/how-to-guides/backup-and-restore/pg-dump-and-restore/#restoring-an-entire-database-from-backup).
 A temporary database should be used for the backup restore and the following command should be executed using admin rights: